 This enchilada casserole makes a pretty neat gift when somebody’s grieving a loss or celebrating a birth….and who doesn’t love a pan of enchiladas delivered to their door when in need??

-You guys know that I adore any kind of meal has Mexican, South West, or Tex Mex flavors and this Chicken and Bacon Black Enchilada Casserole is no exception.
-When we first came up with this recipe (back in my Meal Assembly days), I was a little skeptical about adding bacon to an enchilada………somehow it just didn’t seem right.
-(I know – what is wrong with me??
-Bacon makes everything better.)
-But then again, these enchiladas aren’t TRADITIONAL in any way so I gave in and I’m so glad I did – these were a best seller!
+You guys know that I adore any kind of meal has Mexican, South West, or Tex Mex flavors and this recipe for Chicken and Bacon Black Enchiladas is no exception.
+When I first came up with this recipe, I was a little skeptical about adding bacon to an enchilada…..somehow it just didn’t seem right.
+Boy was I wrong!

-Easy Recipe Tips for Making Your Own Pan of Chicken and Bacon Black Bean Enchiladas:
+Easy Recipe Tips for Making Chicken and Bacon Black Bean Enchiladas –

 1. Don’t have time to cook some chicken?
 Don’t worry.
 Fetch you a rotisserie chicken and shred that thing quick while it’s still warm – the meat comes off the bones easier when it’s still warm or room temperature.

 2. This enchilada recipe is a little different because it calls for FLOUR tortillas.
 If that stresses you, feel free to do the traditional thing and use corn tortillas – no problem.
 However, I will tell you that if you make this AS IS, you’ll find it super delish – I was skeptical at first, too, and now I can’t get enough of these tasty suckers.